TandoorRecipes/recipes/docs/contribute/feature_contrib/Integration.md

 ### Other Models You Need To Know
 The 3 main models other than `Recipe` you will need to use are the `Step`, `Ingredient`(also `Food` and `Unit`- They all go hand in hand), and `Keyword`.
 The rough structure of these object in a `Recipe` are:

-(Not that the `Recipe` object is not a `Json` object, the below is just a representation of the data)
+(Note that the `Recipe` object is not a `Json` object, the below is just a representation of the data)
 ```json
 {Recipe:
     [{"steps":